True-Team/projects-scripts/README.md

 ## Windows Users

-If you're a Windows user, you need to use the `.bat` file.
+If you're using Windows, you need to use the `.bat` file.

 ```bash
 .\file.bat